diffblue/gitlab/doc/user/group/saml_sso/index.md

 - Is signed out, they cannot access the group after being removed from the identity provider.
 - Has an active session, they can continue accessing the group for up to 24 hours until the identity provider session times out.

+### Selectively enable and disable transparent SSO enforcement

+There are two feature flags associated with this feature to allow precise control.
+If a customer has a problem with transparent SSO on GitLab.com, GitLab can help troubleshoot and override the feature flag as necessary.

+**`transparent_sso_enforcement`:** This feature flag should only be enabled or disabled by the Authentication and Authorization group or in the case of a serious and widespread issue affecting many groups or users.
+See [issue 375788](https://gitlab.com/gitlab-org/gitlab/-/issues/375788) for the current GitLab.com rollout status.

+**`transparent_sso_enforcement_override`:** When the `transparent_sso_enforcement` feature flag is enabled, support or production teams can turn off transparent SSO by enabling this feature flag for a specific customer group. **Enabling** this feature flag disables transparent SSO enforcement.

 ## Providers